-This handbook does not supersede or take the place of the Bylaws of the University nor does it limit in any way the authority of the Board of Trustees.
-As circumstances warrant, the University reserves the right to make changes from time to time; however, final approval of all policies represented in this handbook resides with the Board of Trustees.
+This handbook does not supersede or take the place of the Bylaws of the university nor does it limit in any way the authority of the Board of Trustees.
+As circumstances warrant, the university reserves the right to make changes from time to time; however, final approval of all policies represented in this handbook resides with the Board of Trustees.
+See WCU COM handbook for exceptions for WCU COM personnel.